grab/engineering-blog/_posts/2019-05-06-preventing-pipeline-calls-from-crashing-redis-clusters.md

 What happened to the write queries?
 Did we lose new data during that one min gap?
 That’s a very good question!
 The answer is no since all write queries only went to the master nodes and the Redis Cluster client with a watcher for the master nodes.
 So, whenever any master node becomes unreachable, the client is not oblivious to the change in state and is well aware of the current state.
 See the [Watcher code](https://github.com/go-redis/redis/blob/9ecae37814bc6623672ec8967e2b322b23fd4540/cluster.go%23L825).

-# How to use Go Redis safely?
+# How to Use Go Redis Safely?

 ## Redis Cluster Client